DaHyper/ai-assistant-api-stuff/README.md

 # ai-assistant-api-stuff
-Using this to store my API / AI integrations
+Using this to store my API stuff (mostly relating to cyber) while I play around with integrating them into AI Assistants (Using BionicGPT)